-Finding good TOEFL listening practice online is about as easy as trying to find a bear in New York City.
-There are a few, but there’s only one reliable place to find them.
-In the case of the bears, that’s a zoo.
-There may be lots and lots of imitations of bears—stuffed animals, paintings of bears, statues, costumes, or whatever—but the only place you’ll find real bears (legally!) is in the zoo.
-In the case of the TOEFL iBT, the only place you’ll find the real thing is on ETS’s official website.
+As you prepare for your TOEFL Listening test, you’ll want to seek out the best TOEFL listening practice possible.
+Unfortunately, finding good TOEFL listening practice online is about as easy as trying to find a bear in New York City.
+There are a few out there, but there’s only one reliable place to find them: a zoo.
+There may be lots and lots of imitation bears—stuffed animals, paintings of bears, statues, costumes—but the only place you’ll find real bears (legally!) is in the zoo.
+In the case of the TOEFL iBT, the only place you’ll find the real, high-quality TOEFL listening practice is on ETS’s official website.

 The official sample TOEFL iBT listening exercises there are a great help and are the best examples of what you will hear on the day of your test.
 Altogether, there are 8 listening exercises, divided into two places.